-9.3 The Money Laundering Regulations 2007
+9.3 The Money Laundering Regulations 2007, 2012 and 2015

 Organisations pursuing relevant business (especially those in the financial services industry regulated by the FSA) are required to appoint a nominated officer and implement internal reporting procedures; train relevant staff in the subject; establish internal procedures with respect to money laundering; obtain, verify and maintain evidence and records of the identity of new clients and transactions undertaken and report their suspicions.
-In December 2007 the UK Government published the Money Laundering Regulations 2003.
+In December 2007 the UK Government published the Money Laundering Regulations 2007, which replaced the Money Laundering Regulations 2003.